Action: manually operated, rotating bolt

-Second variation was the M1903A2, which was, basically, not a rifle, but a barreled action with mountings, intended to be inserted into and fired from the gun barrels for low-cost, short-range training.
-Initially intended for 3" (76mm) coast guns, this device was later adopted for numerous other large guns.
+The second variation was the M1903A2, which was, not so much a rifle, as a barreled action with mountings.
+It was intended to be inserted into and fired from gun barrels for low-cost, short-range training.
+Initially intended for 3″ (76mm) coast guns, this device was later adopted for numerous other large guns.

-The box magazine was integral to the action and held 5 rounds in the staggered order.
-Magazine could be filled with single rounds or by using the 5-rounds stripper clips, which were inserted into the clip slots, machined into the receiver bridge.
+The box magazine was integral to the action and held 5 rounds in staggered order.
+The magazine could be filled with single rounds or commonly by using 5-round stripper clips.
+These were inserted into a clip slot, machined into the receiver bridge.

-The iron sights of the M1903 consisted of the blade front sight and a barrel-mounted tangent-type leaf rear sights.
-On the M1903A3 the rear sights were replaced by the peep-hole (diopter) sights, mounted on the receiver bridge, and M1903A4 sniper rifles had no open sights at all, instead these rifles were equipped with M73B1 2.5X telescopic sights (commercially known as a Weaver model 330).
+The iron sights of the M1903 consisted of blade front sight and barrel-mounted tangent-type leaf rear sights.
+On the M1903A3 the rear sights were replaced by peep-hole (diopter) sights, mounted on the receiver bridge, and M1903A4 sniper rifles had no open sights at all, instead replaced with M73B1 2.5X telescopic sights (commercially known as Weaver model 330).